simov/screenshot-capture/README.md

 - Capture Viewport
 - Crop and Save (automatic save)
 - Crop and Wait (manual save)
-- Preserve or downscale screenshot size on HDPI displays
+- Preserve or downscale screenshot size on HDPI displays like Retina

-> The screenshots are saved in PNG format.
+- The screenshots are saved in PNG format

 ## Options